Wintermute0110/plugin.program.AEL.dev/README.md

 ROM auditing for No-Intro ROMs using No-Intro XML DATs.
 Launching of games and standalone applications is also available.

-# WARNING #
+## WARNING ##

 On 16/Aug/2016 (commit 2cafa23) AEL has introduced a new storage format that enables many more types of artwork.
 Unfortunately, this new model is incompatible with previous versions of AEL.
 You will notice this if you see menus dissapearing and erratic AEL behaviour.
-The easiest way to migrate is to delete the `ADDON_DATA_DIR` directory and start from fresh from scratch.
+The easiest way to migrate is to delete the `ADDON_DATA_DIR` directory and start fresh from scratch.

-Good news is that AEL now supports a lot more features and the data storage format probably will not change for a while.
+Good news is that AEL now supports a lot more features (including ROM collections) and the data storage format probably will not change for a while.

 ## Installation instructions ##